Bribery Can Get Harder in Structured Multiwinner Approval Election: Introduction

 \textbf{Possibility of Complexity Reversals.}\; So far, most of the problems studied for structured elections were subproblems of the unrestricted ones.
 For example, a winner determination algorithm that works for all elections, clearly also works for the structured ones and complexity reversal is impossible.
 The case of bribery is different because, by assuming structured elections, not only do we restrict the set of possible inputs, but also we constrain the possible actions.
-Yet, scenarios where bribery is tractable are rare, and only a handful of papers considered bribery in structured domains (we mention those of \citett{Brandt et al.}{bra-bri-hem-hem:j:sp2}, \citett{Fitzsimmons and Hemaspaandra}{fit-hem:c:ties-sp-manipulation-bribery}, \citett{Menon and Larson}{men-lar:c:bribery-sp-hard}, \citett{Elkind et al.}{elk-fal-gup-roy:c:swap-shift-sp-sc}), so opportunities for observing complexity reversals were, so far, very limited.
+Yet, scenarios where bribery is tractable are rare, and only a handful of papers considered bribery in structured domains (we mention those of \citet{bra-bri-hem-hem:j:sp2}, \citet{fit-hem:c:ties-sp-manipulation-bribery}, \citet{men-lar:c:bribery-sp-hard}, \citet{elk-fal-gup-roy:c:swap-shift-sp-sc}), so opportunities for observing complexity reversals were, so far, very limited.
 We show several such reversals, obtained for very natural settings.